 The great thing about these vegetables is their texture—they stand up to many different kinds of cooking (roasting, boiling, etc.) as well as freezing (raw or cooked).
 While they have a strong flavor, the right spicing and complementary ingredients make for dishes with a lot of taste impact.

-- Bake some potatoes, top with roasted cauliflower or broccoli, then slather with a sauce like Gracious Vegan Creamy Tomato Sauce or Creamy Roasted Tomato Vodka Sauce
+Bake some potatoes, top with roasted cauliflower or broccoli, then slather with a sauce like Gracious Vegan Creamy Tomato Sauce